sustrik/libdill/tutorial-protocol.md

 libdill provides an extremely generic mechanism to address this multi-faceted nature of handles.
 In fact, the mechanism is so generic that it's almost silly.
 There's a `hquery()` function which takes ID as an argument and returns a void pointer.
 No assumptions are made about the nature of the ID or nature of the returned pointer.
 Everything is completely opaque.

-To see how that can be useful let's implement a new function for quux handle.
+To see how that can be useful let's implement a new quux function.

 First, we have to define an ID for `quux` object type.
 Now, this may be a bit confusing, but the ID is actually a void pointer.
 The advantage of using a pointer as an ID is that if it was an integer you would have to worry about ID collisions, especially if you defined IDs in different libraries that were then linked together.
 With pointers there's no such problem.
 You can take a pointer of a global variable and it is guaranteed to be unique as two pieces of data can't live at the same memory location: